comunes/kune/INSTALL.md

 -   src/main/webapp/ in general (/usr/share/kune/webapp in debian package)

-The best way to configure kune is to copy those files (for instance in *etc/kune* ), to create a custom directory for ws.html and others of your custom html stuff (for instance in /usr/share/kune/custom ), and configure that directory to resources<sub>base</sub> in wave-server.properties.
+The best way to configure kune is to copy those files (for instance in /etc/kune/ ), to create a custom directory for ws.html and others of your custom html stuff (for instance in /usr/share/kune/custom ), and configure that directory to resources_base in wave-server.properties.
 For instance:

-resource<sub>bases</sub> = *usr/share/kune/custom,/usr/share/kune,target/kune-0.1.0-SNAPSHOT*
+resource_bases = /usr/share/kune/custom,/usr/share/kune,target/kune-0.1.0-SNAPSHOT/
 or in a debian installation
-resource<sub>bases</sub> = *usr/share/kune/custom*,/usr/share/kune/webapp/,/usr/share/kune/webclient/
+resource_bases = /usr/share/kune/custom/,/usr/share/kune/webapp/,/usr/share/kune/webclient/

 the ws.html (or other file) in custom directoy will have preference to the webapp default one (installed by the debian package).
 So you can have your logos, tutorials, etc, there.